 Moving forward beyond 2030 (the 'end' of the SDGs life), the approach to the UN global agenda will, I believe, shift to being based more on real-time data and emerging and changing needs.
 It seems unlikely that, understanding the increasingly rapid societal changes and technological improvements emerging, we would commit to an inflexible 15-year framework again.
 It seems entirely more likely and prudent to opt for something that evolves and improves every 1, 2, or 5 years.

 New Zealand would be well-placed to prototype an organisational form (not necessarily a new one) whose approach to governance anticipates and even leads this change in the global agenda.
 This way of doing things could also trial and ultimately prove, in concept, how organisations can be aligned in intent with global ideals, and led in practice by data on real-world need.
 It's less of an organisational form, and more of an organisational operating system.
-Feel free to re-read that last paragraph again.
+Feel free to re-read this paragraph again if you need to.

 Demonstrating Good Actions